 There is no such thing as a love-starved cat at Cats in the City!
 We wander in and out of the “guest rooms” throughout the day, refreshing their water and food, administering medications (as needed), cleaning the litter, and giving your cat some well-deserved petting and attention.
 If you want to ensure even more one-on-one attention, we offer 15-minute sessions of adoration for $10.

-We don’t offer conventional day care for cats because we have a 2-day minimum for boarding.
+We don’t offer conventional day care for cats because we have a 3-day minimum fee for boarding.
 We do welcome grooming guests to stay until the end of the day, when their human companions can pick them up.

 For the comfort and safety of our cat guests, we only co-mingle cats from separate households with prior permission.
 You can authorize cat socialization and co-mingling on your boarding check in form.